hellomohit722/git-mosh/03 Browsing History/04- Filtering the History.md

 # 04- Filtering the History

 In a project with a long history we can have hundreds or even thousands of commits.
-We use we can filter commits, so we do not have to view the al history.
+We use, we can filter commits, so we do not have to view the all history.

 ## Filter by last n commits `-number`